mlcraft-io/docs/docs/usage/user-guide/data-source/druid/index.md

 ## Step 1: Navigate to the Druid example directory

-Navigate to the Druid example directory located at `/docs/examples/druid` in the root of the MLCraft project.
+Navigate to the Druid example directory located at `/docs/examples/druid` in the root of the Synmetrix project.
 You can also download this directory from the GitHub repository.
 To navigate to the directory, run the following command:

 ```bash
 cd ./docs/examples/druid